jcjohnson/pytorch-examples/README_raw.md

 ## PyTorch: Defining new autograd functions
 Under the hood, each primitive autograd operator is really two functions that operate on Tensors.
 The **forward** function computes output Tensors from input Tensors.
-The **backward** function receives the gradient of the output Tensors with respect to some scalar value, and computes the gradient of the input Tensors with respect to that same scalar value.
+The **backward** function receives the gradient of some scalar value with respect to the output Tensors, and computes the gradient that same scalar value with respect to the input Tensors.

 In PyTorch we can easily define our own autograd operator by defining a subclass of `torch.autograd.Function` and implementing the `forward` and `backward` functions.